Posted on July 18 2017

 When choosing your color palette, consider using three colors: two, light, subtly vivid shades that adore the majority of the room.
 Then, add in one darker accent color to allow the area to stay visually interesting.
 If you absolutely cannot live in a world with so little bold color, try one of our wall decals to accent.
 Choose one main color and apply decals for that area in the same shade.
 Then, pick a second bold color for the room’s accents.
 However, you may want to limit your pop of color to one section of the apartment.
 Too many statement colors in one tiny space can get overwhelming.

 Rental kitchens suck.
 I’m not going to argue with that.
 In every rental I’ve ever lived in, the kitchen lacked that little something (style, space, a place for preparing food).
-When battling bad kitchen problems, cover up the ugly space with big trays, cutting boards, some utensil holders, a little paint and wall decals.
+When battling bad kitchen problems, cover up the ugly space with big trays, cutting boards, some utensil holders, a little paint and wall art stickers.
 Update hardware by making small changes like switching the hardware on your kitchen for a hugely noticeable change.
 (Same goes for bathroom hardware).

 I love using decorative kitchen wall decals to add creativeness and make my rental kitchen look a bit better and like my own.
 I used this coffee is served wall decal.
 But again, there are countless options on kitchen wall decals.
 So make sure you get the right one for you.